oatakan/ansible-role-rhel_template_build/README.md

 You can use this role with the Packer Ansible provisioner or combine it with roles like `oatakan.rhel_vcenter_template` and `oatakan.rhel_ovirt_template` when provisioning directly against your virtualization platform.

+> ⚠️ **RHEL 7 is deprecated**: it is no longer part of the automated test matrix and will be removed in a future release.
+Use RHEL 8+ whenever possible.

 ## Supported Systems

 This role is designed and tested for **Red Hat Enterprise Linux**: